 How to Serve Twice Bake Sweet Potatoes

 This recipe for twice baked sweet potatoes is fancy enough to serve at a special dinner like Thanksgiving.
 They are kind of like individual little sweet potato casseroles.
-You can even add marshmallows on top if that is your Thanksgiving tradition.
+Make some with pecans and some with marshmallows!

 - 2 cooked sweet potatoes